bouffalolab/bl_docs/BL616_RM/en/RST/DAC.rst

    Block Diagram of DAC

-The DAC module includes two DAC modulation circuits and power supply circuits related to modulating analog signals.
-The user can select the reference voltage of the DAC through Ref_Sel to be external/internal, and Rng_Sel to select the output voltage range.
-The modulation data of the DAC can be directly written to the DAC modulation register (gpdac_a_data, gpdac_b_data in the register dac_cfg3) by the CPU, or transferred to the gpdac_dma_wdata register by the DMA.
+The DAC module contains two DAC analog-to-digital conversion circuits and the power circuit related to the modulated analog signal.
+The user can select whether the reference voltage of the DAC is external or internal through Ref_Sel, and select the output voltage range through Rng_Sel.
+The clock and data of the DAC digital-to-analog converter can come from its own digital control circuit (independent mode), or from the output of the AudioDAC in analog mode (combined mode).

+When the DAC works in independent mode, the DAC modulation registers (gpdac_a_data, gpdac_b_data in the register dac_cfg3) can be directly written by the CPU, or transferred to the gpdac_dma_wdata register by the DMA.

+When the DAC is in joint mode, its own FIFO, data format, clock configuration and other digital circuit configurations will be bypassed and no longer take effect, and the clock and data of the digital-to-analog converter will be taken over by the AudioDAC module.

 DAC channel enable
 ---------------
-Taking enabling channel A as an example, the configuration process is as follows:
+Taking channel A as an example in independent mode, the configuration process is as follows:

-1. Set the gpdac_en bit in register gpdac_config to 1 to enable the DAC
+1. Set the corresponding gpdac_en bit in register gpdac_config to 1 to enable the DAC
+2. Write 0 to the corresponding gpdac_ana_clk_sel and gpdac_dat_cha_sel bits in register dac_cfg0 to work in standalone mode
-2. Enable DAC A channel conversion by setting the gpdac_a_en bit in register dac_cfg1 to 1
+3. Set the corresponding gpdac_a_en bit in register dac_cfg1 to 1 to enable DAC A channel conversion
-3. Set the gpdac_ioa_en bit in register dac_cfg1 to 1 to enable the conversion result of channel A to the GPIO port
+4. Set the corresponding gpdac_ioa_en bit in the register dac_cfg1 to 1, and enable channel A conversion result to GPIO port

 DAC data format
 ------------------
-When using DMA to convert data, there are a total of 10 data transmission formats, which can be configured by setting the corresponding gpdac_dma_format bit value in the register gpdac_dma_config
+When using DMA to convert data, there are a total of 10 data transmission formats, which can be configured by setting the corresponding gpdac_dma_format bit value in the register gpdac_dma_config.
 The data transmission format stored in the gpdac_dma_wdata register (with a width of 32-bit), the corresponding relationship is as follows:

 .. table:: Data transfer format